Abdullah-Usmani0/MultiModal-RAG-with-Videos/README.md

 ### 🤝 Contributing
 Contributions are welcome!
 Feel free to open issues or submit PRs to enhance features, improve performance, or suggest new ideas.

----

-This version includes **LlamaIndex** and **MultiModalVectorStoreIndex**, highlighting their roles in handling multi-modal data and retrieval.